 The OCI is similar to the operating income, but with certain items excluded, and is meant for measuring Altria’s core operating strength before any other non-core items such as interest expenses, earnings from equity investments, gain or loss from financial instruments, etc are taken into considerations.

-That said, Altria’s OCI has been on a rising trend between 2017 and 2020 as seen in the chart above.
+That said, Altria’s OCI also has been on a rising trend since fiscal 2017 as seen in the chart above.

-As of 2020 Q4, Altria’s OCI reached slightly more than $11 billion on a TTM basis, a record high for the company.
+As of 2021 Q3, Altria’s OCI reached about $11.8 billion on a TTM basis, one of the highest OCIs ever recorded by the company.

-Year over year, the 4th quarter result grew nearly 6%.
+Year over year, the 3rd quarter result grew 7%.

 On a long-term basis, Altria’s OCI has been on a rising trend.